-with the organization stating that the continued failure of most countries to control corruption is contributing to a crisis in democracy around the world.
+Yesterday, Transparency International released its 2019 Corruption Perceptions Index with the organization stating that despite anti-corruption movements gaining momentum around the world last year, a staggering number of countries have showed little to no improvement in tackling the problem.
 The index ranks 180 countries and territories on perceived public sector corruption with 0 meaning "highly corrupt" and 100 meaning "very clean".
 This time around, more than two-thirds of countries scored 50 or below which means they have serious problems preventing foul play in their public sectors.
 The average global score was 43.

 Denmark and New Zealand came joint-first with a score of 87 followed by Finland, Singapore and Sweden.
 Somalia was rock bottom of the index with a score of just 9, followed by South Sudan and Syria with 12 and 13 respectively.
 Transparency International said that only 22 countries saw a significant improvement in their scores over the past eight years including Greece, Guyana and Estonia.
 During the same time frame, 21 countries recorded a significant decrease with Canada, Nicaragua and Australia among their ranks.
 The U.S. had a disappointing score of 69 this year, its worst score in eight years.